5 Best Float Fishing Lines For 2023

 Float Fishing Setup For Colored Lines

-This is not the ideal way to set up a leader for float fishing and I will explain why.
+This is not the ideal way to set up a leader for float fishing.

-If you make the mistake of putting your weights on the colored mainline with only a short fluorocarbon leader then the colored line is too close to the fish and in the strike zone and that will likely spook them.
+If you make the mistake of putting your weights on the colored mainline with only a short fluorocarbon leader, then the colored line is too close to the fish and will likely spook them.
 This can even happen with clear lines.

 With the proper leader setup, you will get all the benefits of the colored line without spooking the fish.